ethanknights/ethanknights/README.md

 # Word of the Day

-**chalazion**: A cyst in the eyelid, caused by inflammation of a blocked meibomian gland.
+**falx**: A metal implement, of a form suitable for a pruning-hook, sometimes found among ancient remains.

 ---